 Therein lies the key limitation of the IPA — it is not a pronunciation learning aid, as it has always been supposed or made out to be.

-The IPA cannot act as a respelling system in the English language because it uses various symbols (ð, θ, etc) that are not part of the English spelling system.
+— it uses various symbols that are not part of the English spelling system (ð, θ, etc)

-The IPA is not a respelling system in other languages either, because the other IPA versions also use symbols that are not part of the spelling/pronunciation traditions of those other languages.
+— other IPA versions for other languages also use symbols that are not part of the spelling or pronunciation traditions of those other languages

 In short, the IPA as a whole is not a respelling system in any language.

 The IPA is based chiefly on the Latin alphabet, therefore inheriting any limitations from that.

 Below is a generic IPA set for English (Received Pronunciation and similar accents):—

 Depending on the precision required (and also on the language for use in), sounds are variously notated by—